awsdocs/amazon-rds-user-guide/doc_source/CHAP_Tutorials.RestoringFromSnapshot.md

 A common scenario when working with Amazon RDS is to have a DB instance that you work with occasionally but that you don't need full time\.
 For example, you might have a quarterly customer survey that uses an Amazon Elastic Compute Cloud \(Amazon EC2\) instance to host a customer survey website and a DB instance that is used to store the survey results\.
 One way to save money on such a scenario is to take a DB snapshot of the DB instance after the survey is completed, delete the DB instance, and then restore the DB instance when you need to conduct the survey again\.

 In the following illustration, you can see a possible scenario where an EC2 instance hosting a customer survey website is in the same Amazon Virtual Private Cloud \(Amazon VPC\) as a DB instance that retains the customer survey data\.
-Note that each instance has its own security group; the EC2 instance security group allows access from the Internet while the DB instance security group allows access only to and from the EC2 instance\.
+Note that each instance has its own security group; the EC2 instance security group allows access from the internet while the DB instance security group allows access only to and from the EC2 instance\.
 When the survey is done, the EC2 instance can be stopped and the DB instance can be deleted after a final DB snapshot is created\.
 When you need to conduct another survey, you can restart the EC2 instance and restore the DB instance from the DB snapshot\.

 ![\[Tutorial VPC use\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/tut-restoring1.png)